 If you’re traveling international your baby will need his or her own passport.
 Taking the perfect baby passport photo can be a bit tricky, especially getting your baby to stay still for a passport photo.
 For infants (under four months) it is easier to take the photo yourself.
 Photo regulations can be tough so it is important to know the baby passport photo requirements and what you need to do to achieve them.It

 When I took my daughters photo she was just 7 weeks old.
-Here are a few tips and tricks to help the process go as smooth as possible when trying to capture that approved shot.
+Here are a few tips and tricks to take the perfect baby passport photo at home.

 When applying for a passport for children under 16, applicants must apply in person, the child must be present, and the passport is only valid for 5 years.
-Remember each country has their own regulations and requirements so do your research before.
+It is important to remember each country has their own regulations and requirements, so do your research before.